-All drug use carries risks, but when those risks are addressed in an honest and nonjudgmental way, and when drug use is handled as a health issue rather than a criminal issue, things change.
+All drug use carries risks, but things change when those risks are addressed in an honest and nonjudgmental way, and when drug use is handled as a health issue rather than a criminal one.
 People’s relationships with the substances change.
-Those who develop abusive relationship with substances, for whatever reasons, actually have state-provided resources to help them regain control over their lives.
-This is proven to work in countries like Portugal and Switzerland.
-And cities across America are finally catching on with the creation of Safe Injection Facilities (colloquially known as “SIFs”), which have proven to curb overdose rates and prevent spreading of diseases such as HIV (even the AMA supports SIFs).
+Those who develop problematic relationships with substances, for whatever reason, should have access to state-provided resources to help them regain control over their lives.
+This is proven to work in countries like Portugal and Switzerland, and cities across America are finally catching on with the creation of Safe Injection Facilities (colloquially known as “SIFs”), which have proven to curb overdose rates and prevent spreading of diseases such as HIV (even the AMA supports SIFs).

-A solution to the damage caused by the War on Drugs, besides slowly changing drug policy, can be found in adopting “full spectrum harm reduction,” as explained by Youth RISE in this video.
-“Full spectrum harm reduction is the idea of recognizing and acknowledge that most of the harms that come from drugs and illicit drugs are not necessarily related to the use of drugs and the impact on the health of the individual,” states Brun Balanced from Youth RISE, “but are related to market dynamics and drug trafficking within and under the umbrella of prohibition.”
+A solution to the damage caused by the War on Drugs, besides slowly changing drug policy, can be found in adopting “full spectrum harm reduction,” as explained by Youth RISE.
+“Full spectrum harm reduction is the idea of recognizing and acknowledging that most of the harms that come from drugs and illicit drugs are not necessarily related to the use of drugs and the impact on the health of the individual,” states Brun Balanced from Youth RISE, “but are related to market dynamics and drug trafficking within and under the umbrella of prohibition.”